Koundinya-Git/omni-dashboard/README.md

 5. **Task Completion:** `[ACT:COMPLETE:<TASK_ID>]`

 #### Parsing Engine Mechanics
-* **Regex-Free Tokenizer:** The Rust daemon scans the AI's response looking for `[ACT:`.
+* **Regex-Free Tokenizer:** The Rust daemon will scan the AI's response looking for `[ACT:`.
 This is mathematically cheaper for your computer's CPU and highly resilient to AI mistakes.
 * **AM/PM & String Normalization:** If the AI makes a mistake and types "5 PM" instead of the 24-hour "17:00", the engine automatically catches it, cleans the text, and calculates the exact mathematical timestamp.
 * **Concurrency Safety:** If the AI creates 5 tasks at once, the system applies a tiny 2-millisecond delay (`std::thread::sleep`) between saving each one to guarantee they all get a unique ID in your database without colliding.

 ---

 ### 2.2 Local RAG & PDF Textbook Engine (The AI Study Buddy)
 "RAG" stands for Retrieval-Augmented Generation.
 In plain English, it means giving the AI the ability to read your specific documents.
-Omni-Core handles massive academic textbook ingestion completely on-device.
+Therefore,This can handle massive academic textbook ingestion completely on-device.

 1. **Extraction & Chunking:** When you upload a 500-page Biology PDF, the `lopdf` tool scans every single page, stripping out the visual formatting to grab the pure text.
 2. **Persistence:** These pages are instantly stored in your local database.